mryan11/PSD-PAB-PyPamTesting/README.md

 # Purpose
 To process a deployment with pypam by operating on a hydrophone-generated-wavefile-directory.

-- To run this very simple testing instance with docker
+- To build the process-agent instance:

         $ sudo docker build -t pypam-testing .

-- To run this very simple testing instance with docker
+- To run the process-agent instance:

-        $ sudo docker run -it <local_path_to_wave_files>:/wave_files pypam-testing
+        $ sudo docker run -it -v /home/mryan/Desktop/wave_files:/wave_files pypam-testing